logotype

 Naturally I am talking about the likes of Louie Bellson, Jake Hanna, Rufus "Speedy" Jones and of course, Buddy Rich & Gene Krupa and therefore, I guess it was only a matter of time before an American Slingerland kit or two sat among all of my English kits and very special kits they are!

-Some of the earliest records I bought in the early 1970's were to also at the time, unbeknownst to me, featuring Slingerland drummers.
+Some of the earliest records I bought in the 1970's were also at the time, unbeknownst to me, featuring Slingerland drummers.
+Bill Ward of Black Sabbath, Bev Bevan of ELO and Danny Seraphine of Chicago, then David Robinson of The Cars had a wonderful chrome over wood set.

 Along the way, through my various connections, I also gained an appreciation for the 1980's Pearl DLX / BLX kits which originally stemmed from my time touring with Phil Collins when he endorsed the Pearl brand.

-Many top drummers played these kits in the 1980's and many still talk fondly of them today.
+Many top drummers played these kits in the 1980's and many still talk fondly of them today and at one stage I owned the majority of the DKX range.

 George H Way Mahogany Duco Set - Quite Frankly Drums